TIME ON DEATH ROW

 THE SUPREME COURT

 Stevens was the first to broach the topic in court writings in a 1995 case involving a Texas man who had spent 17 years on death row.
-He urged lower courts to act as “laboratories” for examining whether executing inmates after prolonged periods on death row might violate the Eighth Amendment.
+He urged lower courts to act as “laboratories” for examining whether executing prisoners after prolonged periods on death row might violate the Eighth Amendment.
 (Lackey v.
 Texas).

 Breyer added that the issue is “an important undecided one,” though neither Justice dissented from the Court’s decision declining to consider the appeal.

-In a subsequent case, Breyer wrote, "It is difficult to deny the suffering inherent in a prolonged wait for execution," dissenting from the Court’s decision not to hear the appeals of two inmates – one who had spent nearly 25 years on Florida’s death row and one who had spent nearly 20 years on Nebraska’s.
+In a subsequent case, Breyer wrote, "It is difficult to deny the suffering inherent in a prolonged wait for execution," dissenting from the Court’s decision not to hear the appeals of two death-row prisoners – one who had spent nearly 25 years on Florida’s death row and one who had spent nearly 20 years on Nebraska’s.
 (Knight v.
 Florida; Moore v.
 Nebraska, 1999).
 Justice Clarence Thomas, concurring with the decision not to review the two cases, criticized Breyer’s opinion and blamed the Supreme Court’s own “Byzantine death penalty jurisprudence” for the execution delays.

 “It is incongruous to arm capital defendants with an arsenal of ‘constitutional’ claims with which they may delay their executions, and simultaneously to complain when executions are invariably delayed,” he wrote.